nshaibu/volnux/_sources/usage/contributing.rst.txt

 Contributing
 ============

-This section provides guidelines for contributing to the Nexus project.
+This section provides guidelines for contributing to the volnux project.

 Getting Started
 -------------

 We welcome contributions!
-Here's how you can help improve the Nexus library:
+Here's how you can help improve the volnux library:

 1. Fork the repository
 2. Create a new branch for your changes